International School Saint Lucia (ISSL)

 Computer Use and Communication Devices

-- All students must sign the Computer Use Agreement.
+- All students must sign the Use of Electronic Device and Internet Privilege Agreement.

 - We are a Bring Your Own Device (BYOD) school.
 Cell phones in the classrooms are permitted at the discretion of the teacher.
 Students are expected to conduct themselves as Digitally Responsible Citizens.
 No cell phone use outside of class.
 We encourage students to leave their phones at home.